johntrogan/defender-docs/defender-endpoint/ios-whatsnew.md

 Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

+#### Microsoft Defender for Mobile: Open Wi-Fi Detection Update

+**February 2025:**

+As part of our Microsoft Defender for Mobile application, we currently have Open Wi-Fi detection as part of our Network Protection feature set.
+When enabled, this feature raises an alert in the Security portal.
+In its current state, the alert acts as an informational one with no action required by the SOC analyst/admin.
+It serves as a key piece of information that helps when triaging incidents involving mobile devices.

+**Current Behaviour:**

+- Every time the end user connects to an open Wi-Fi network, an alert is raised.

+- If the user goes out of the open Wi-Fi range and reconnects to the same network, another alert is raised.

+Based on our research insights and inputs from Microsoft and other SOC teams, we are implementing a caching behaviour to ensure the value of the alerts remains and also does not cause fatigue to SOC teams due to sheer volume.

+**New behaviour:**

+- Every time the end user connects to an open Wi-Fi network, an alert is raised.

+- If a user re-connects to the same open wi-fi in the next 7 days, another alert won't be raised.

+Please note that if a user connects to a different open Wi-Fi network, an alert will be immediately generated, and there is no change to that behaviour.

 ## Upgrading your experience: UX enhancements you should know about

 **January 2025**: